Christina Milian Looks Years Younger Than 37 In A Skimpy Blue Bikini

 Christina Milian was once again looking years younger than 37 as she revealed her seriously toned body in a bikini.
-The actress and singer was proudly showing off all of her hard work on her body in a stunning new photo posted to her official Instagram account where she posed for the camera in a skimpy ruched blue and white two-piece.
+The actress and singer was proudly showing off all of her hard work on her body in a stunning new photo posted to her official Instagram account, where she posed for the camera in a skimpy ruched blue and white two-piece.

-The stunning star revealed in the caption of her latest social media upload that she was rocking the Chessa Smock bikini from House of Fine Gold as she flaunted her seriously toned middle for the camera as well as showing off a tattoo on her left hip.
+The stunning star revealed in the caption of her latest social media upload that she was rocking the Chessa Smock bikini from House of Fine Gold as she flaunted her toned middle for the camera and showed off a tattoo on her left hip.

 But while many fans commented on her incredible bikini body, others were more distracted by just how the gorgeous Man of the House and Bring It On: Fight to the Finish actress — who has a 9-year-old daughter named Violet — looked in her new bikini upload.

 “You gonna age or what?!” one fan asked Milian in the comments section after seeing her chiseled abs.

-Another then wrote, “Swear you’re [ageing] backwards and I’m here for it” alongside several smiling face emojis with hearts for eyes.
+Another then wrote, “Swear you’re [aging] backwards and I’m here for it,” alongside several smiling face emoji with hearts for eyes.

 A third told the “Dip It Low” singer, “You look really young in this picture” as another playfully asked her, “How do you age backwards?”